daavidee/sixAxis/README.md

 <h1>About</h1>

 This is a wrapper library to facilitate the use of a sixaxis controller with pygame.
-I initially wrote this for my hexapod robot (check it out!)
+I initially wrote this for my hexapod robot <a href="https://github.com/davide-P/hexapod">(check it out!)</a>

 <h1>Requirements</h1>
 <ol>